Armenia says it is ready to work for Nagorno-Karabakh ceasefire | Law-Order

 Armenia says it is ready to work for Nagorno-Karabakh ceasefire

+French President Emmanuel Macron said in a statement he had spoken on the phone successively with the prime minister of Armenia, Nikol Pashinyan, and the president of Azerbaijan, Ilham Aliyev, and had proposed a new method to restart talks within the Minsk group.
+Macron said work would start from Friday evening, as he upped his efforts to broker mediation in his role as co-chair of the OSCE Minsk group.

-The two sides agreed that any use of foreign fighters and terrorists in the conflict was unacceptable, and Macron called for an immediate ceasefire, it said in a statement.
+The Armenian government said Pashinyan and Macron agreed that any use of foreign fighters and terrorists in the conflict was unacceptable, and Macron called for an immediate ceasefire.
 Armenia and Azerbaijan accuse each other of using foreign mercenaries in military operations.

 Pashinyan also talked to Russian President Vladimir Putin.
 In a third phone call in the six days since fighting broke out, Putin and Pashinyan expressed serious concern about the involvement of what the Kremlin termed illegal armed groups from the Middle East in the fighting.